s-c-morgan/604-P3/README.md

-# Cilantro Freshness Analyzer
+# Cilantro HSV Analyzer

-A Python-based tool for analyzing cilantro freshness using HSV color-based segmentation and computer vision.
+A Python-based tool for comparing cilantro images using HSV color-based segmentation and computer vision.

 ## Overview

-This project provides two main tools:
+This project provides tools for extracting and comparing HSV color statistics from multiple cilantro images:

-1. **HSV Threshold Finder** (`hsv_threshold_finder.py`) - An interactive tool with real-time sliders to find the perfect HSV color threshold values for your specific camera and lighting conditions.
+1. **HSV Threshold Finder** (`hsv_threshold_finder.py`) - Interactive tool to find optimal HSV threshold values for your camera and lighting setup.

-2. **Cilantro Analyzer** (`cilantro_analyzer.py`) - Analyzes cilantro images using color segmentation to assess freshness based on hue, saturation, and brightness.
+2. **Batch Cilantro Analyzer** (`batch_cilantro_analyzer.py`) - Processes multiple cilantro images using the same HSV mask and compiles statistics into a comparison table.

+3. **Single Image Analyzer** (`cilantro_analyzer.py`) - Analyzes individual cilantro images with detailed visualization.

 ## How It Works

-### Color-Based Thresholding
+### HSV Color Space

-The tool uses **HSV (Hue, Saturation, Value) color space** instead of RGB because:
+The tool uses **HSV (Hue, Saturation, Value)** instead of RGB because:

-- **Hue (H)**: Represents the actual color (green for cilantro), independent of lighting
+- **Hue (H)**: The actual color (green for cilantro), independent of lighting
-- **Saturation (S)**: Represents color intensity (vivid vs. dull)
+- **Saturation (S)**: Color intensity (vivid vs. dull)
-- **Value (V)**: Represents brightness (bright vs. dark)
+- **Value (V)**: Brightness level (bright vs. dark)

-This separation makes it much easier to isolate green cilantro from backgrounds, even under varying lighting conditions.
+This separation makes it easier to isolate green cilantro from backgrounds under varying lighting conditions.

 ### Process

-1. **Convert to HSV**: Transform the image from RGB to HSV color space
+1. **Convert to HSV**: Transform images from RGB to HSV color space
+2. **Apply Threshold Mask**: Use the same H, S, V ranges to segment cilantro from background
-2. **Define Thresholds**: Set minimum and maximum values for H, S, and V that represent "fresh green"
+3. **Extract Statistics**: Calculate mean and standard deviation for H, S, V values
-3. **Create Mask**: Generate a binary mask where white pixels = cilantro, black pixels = background
-4. **Analyze Colors**: Calculate statistics on the segmented cilantro pixels
-5. **Assess Freshness**: Score freshness based on color properties
+4. **Compare**: Compile results into a table for side-by-side comparison

 ## Installation